pe-st/md/docker.md

 - `docker run -v /path/host:/path/containers`
 - `docker run -w /usr/src/pesche` use `/usr/src/pesche` as working directory inside the container

+### Labels

+Mechanism for applying metadata to Docker objects.

+- A Label is a key-value pair.
+- the key should only use lowercase letters, '.' and '-'

+- `LABEL key="value"` sets a label in the Dockerfile
+- `docker run -l key=value` sets/overrides a label for container
+- `docker inspect <id>` shows low level information in JSON format, containing also the labels

 ## Building Images